 - Optical Inspection: Recognize that, manual inspection is not an option for inspecting hundreds of surface mount components on the boards, instead, automatic optical inspection is exercised to look for the defects and errors in the board.
 In optical inspection, an automatic optical machine is used that comes with high-powered cameras that are located at different angles to monitor the connections.
 The solder connections reflect light at high speed with different intensities, allowing the machine to analyze the connections of lower quality.

-- X-Ray Inspection: For complex and layered circuit boards, the x-ray inspection method comes into play where x-rays are used for the inspection.
-With x-rays, layers become transparent, helping you see through the layers and identify the common problems on the board.
-These inspections are carried out before the final functional test inspection that involves the steps to make sure the board is fully functional and does the job perfectly.
+- X-Ray Inspection: For complex and layered circuit boards, the X-ray inspection method comes into play, where X-rays are used for the inspection.
+With X-rays, layers become transparent, helping you see through the layers and identify the common problems on the board.
+These inspections are carried out before the final functional test inspection which involves the steps to make sure the board is fully functional and does the job perfectly.

 Plated Through Hole Components

 - Manual Soldering: This soldering is manually done by humans.
-In this process, one person at the station is given a task to insert components on the desired PTH area.
+In this process, one person at the station is given the task to insert components in the desired PTH area.
 Once finished, the board is transferred through a conveyer belt to another station where another person is destined to insert another component.
 The cycle continues until each hole is filled with the desired component.

-- Wave Soldering: Wave soldering is an automatic process that is slightly different than manual soldering.
-Once the PTH component is placed on the desired hole area, the board is transferred through a conveyer belt that passes through a special oven that smears the layer of melted solder on the bottom of the board, soldering all pins at once at the bottom of the board.
+- Wave Soldering: Wave soldering is an automatic process.
+Once the PTH components are placed on the desired hole areas, the board is transferred through a conveyer belt that passes through a special oven that smears the layer of melted solder on the bottom of the board, soldering all pins at once.

 It is important to investigate any failures to guarantee the functionality of the manufacturing process.
-The recommended place to monitor the output and the potential errors is the optical inspection stage.
-Since if errors are detected and rectified at this stage, this may save you time and money and keep you from producing boards with similar defects.
+The recommended place to monitor the output and the potential errors is the optical inspection stage because errors are detected and rectified at this stage.
+This saves time ^ & money and avoids PCB production with similar defects.

-- The price of the PCBA is obviously more than the manufacturing of the standard circuit board.
-Since in PCBA, electrical components are mounted on the PCB using SMT technology.
+- The price of PCBA is obviously more than the manufacturing of a simple PCB board.
+In PCBA, electronic components are mounted on the PCB using SMT technology.

-- Moreover, the size of the holes and the total number of holes are also important factors while defining the price of the board.
+- Moreover, the total number of holes and their sizes are also important factors while defining the price of the board.